ddc-java-12/personal-android-project-darbach/docs/index.md

 ## Intended users

-* Role-playing gamers who want to speed up play by pre-creating formula for their characters
+* Role-playing gamers who want to speed up play

 > As a game master I want to streamline the dice-rolling of my encounters so that players aren't waiting on me.
 Some of my story encounters involve a lot of abilities, and I save these rolls during my preparation time so I don't have to look it up later.